-2.8Coal's Influence on the Workforce Composition and Income Distribution in the Region
+2.8 Coal's Influence on the Workforce Composition and Income Distribution in the Region and exodus.

-While the coal mines and power plant saw an influx of workers, the rest of the district suffered out-migration and exodus.
 The employment benefits of mining were restricted to the tahsil level and particularly to Sarni.
 Not only did inequalities between tahsils exacerbated but even within the tahsil, the rural and urban gap widened.